rbckman/tarina/README.md

 - making timelapses, voiceover, music track recording, slo-mo recording, fast-forward recording
 - cut and copy and move clips around
 - backup to usb harddrive or your own server
-- upload or stream to youtube or where not?
+- upload or stream to youtube or your own server
 - auto correction can easily be switched on or off for shutter, iso and colors so *operator* is in full control also for audio levels
 - connect many Tarinas together for multicamera shooting
 - stream a film a take or a scene through the network
-- control the camera it with silent physical buttons or a usb-wireless-keyboard or through https or ssh or ports, you choose.
+- control the camera with silent physical buttons or a usb-wireless-keyboard or through https or ssh or ports, you choose.

 It's all in there.
 But, where? in the filmmaking OS, that is Tarina.